dublio/pidtrack/README.md

 	-g			cgroup list, separated by comma when monitor multiple cgroups.
 					-p and -g can be used at same time.
 	-i N		the sample interval in unit of millisecond
-	-s key		sort output by keys: util user sys wr cs ics read write io iowait memwai cpuwait the default sort field is cpuwait.
+	-l		logging mode, append timestamp for each output line -s key		sort output by keys: util user sys wr cs ics read write io iowait memwai cpuwait the default sort field is cpuwait.
 	-t N		only show top $NUM